shanybar/event_entity_coref_ecb_plus/README.md

     `python src/all_models/predict_model.py --config_path test_config.json --out_dir <output_directory>`

 Where:
-* `config_path` - a path to a JSON file holds the test configuration (test_config.json) An explanation about this configuration file is provided in config_files_readme.md.
+* `config_path` - a path to a JSON file holds the test configuration (test_config.json).
+     An explanation about this configuration file is provided in config_files_readme.md.
 * `out_dir` - an output directory.

 Main output:
 * Two response (aka system prediction) files:
-   * `CD_test_entity_mention_based.response_conll` - entity coreference results in CoNLL format.
+   * `CD_test_entity_mention_based.response_conll` - cross-document entity coreference results in CoNLL format.
-   * `CD_test_event_mention_based.response_conll` - event coreference results in CoNLL format.
+   * `CD_test_event_mention_based.response_conll` - cross-document event coreference results in CoNLL format.
 * `conll_f1_scores.txt` - A text file contains the CoNLL coreference scorer's output (F1 score).

-Note - the script's configuration file also requires:
+Note - the script's configuration file (test_config.json) also requires:
-   * Output file of within-document entity coreference system for the ECB+ corpus (provided in this repo at             data/external/stanford_neural_wd_entity_coref_out/ecb_wd_coref.json)
+   * An output file of a within-document entity coreference system on the ECB+ corpus (provided in this repo at             data/external/stanford_neural_wd_entity_coref_out/ecb_wd_coref.json)
-   * Output file of the document clustering algorithm that has been described in the paper (provided in this repo at data/external/document_clustering/predicted_topics)
+   * An output file of the document clustering algorithm that has been used in the paper (provided in this repo at data/external/document_clustering/predicted_topics)

 ## Training Instructions
-* Download pre-processed data for the ECB+ corpus at https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK.
+* Download the pre-processed data for the ECB+ corpus at https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK.
-    * Alternatively, you can create the data from scratch by running the make_dataset.py and build_features.py scripts (see instructions below).
+    * Alternatively, you can create the data from scratch by following the instructions below.
+* Configure the train and dev set paths in the configuration file train_config.json.
 * Run the script train_model.py with the command:
    `python src/all_models/train_model.py --config_path train_config.json --out_dir <output_directory>`

 Where:
-* config_path - a path to a JSON file holds the training configuration (train_config.json) An explanation about this configuration file is provided in config_files_readme.md.
+* config_path - a path to a JSON file holds the training configuration (train_config.json).
+   An explanation about this configuration file is provided in config_files_readme.md.
 * out_dir - an output directory.

 Main Output:
-* Two trained models which are saved to the files:
+* Two trained models that are saved to the files:
     * `cd_event_best_model` - the event model that got the highest B-cubed F1 score on the dev set.
     * `cd_entity_best_model` - the entity model that got the highest B-cubed F1 score on the dev set.
 * `summery.txt` - a summary of the training.

-Note - the script's configuration file also requires:
+Note - the script's configuration file (train_config.json) also requires:
-   * Output files of within-document entity coreference system for the ECB+ corpus (provided in this repo at             data/external/stanford_neural_wd_entity_coref_out)
+   * An output file of a within-document entity coreference system on the ECB+ corpus (provided in this repo at             data/external/stanford_neural_wd_entity_coref_out)

 ## Creating Data from Scratch
 This repository provides pre-processed data for the ECB+ corpus (download from https://drive.google.com/open?id=197jYq5lioefABWP11cr4hy4Ohh1HMPGK).
-In case you want to create the data by yourself, do the following steps:
+In case you want to create the data from scratch, do the following steps:

 * Extract the gold mentions and documents from the ECB+ corpus:
     `python src/data/make_dataset.py --ecb_path <ecb_path> --output_dir <output_directory> --data_setup 2 --selected_sentences_file       data/raw/ECBplus_coreference_sentences.csv`